Peer review is the gold standard for research quality assurance.

 As discussed in a 2020 Research Integrity and Peer Review article by Jonathan P. Tennant and Tony Ross-Hellauer titled “The limitations to our understanding of peer review,” it’s relatively common to hear such generalizations in conversations about the peer review process.
 However, as Tennant and Ross-Hellauer argued, across academic disciplines, “the reality is that there remain major gaps in our theoretical and empirical understanding of [peer review].”
 So, how much do we actually know about peer review today, and how do we fill the remaining gaps in our understanding of the practice to define what a good peer review should look like?

-EASE has released a new set of draft guidelines on “How to Assess Peer Review Quality” to help journals get closer to an answer.
-The guidelines offer a high-level framework for evaluating the validity and reliability of peer review reports to help journals determine which aspects of their processes are working well and which may need work.
-EASE has issued an RFI to gather feedback on the guidelines open now through the first of June, 2024.
+EASE has released a new set of guidelines on “How to Assess Peer Review Quality” to help journals get closer to an answer.
+The guidelines, which factor in input from a public RFI, offer a high-level framework for evaluating the validity and reliability of peer review reports to help journals determine which aspects of their processes are working well and which may need work.

 Interview with Dr. Mario Malički